apache/commons-rng/commons-rng-examples/examples-stress/stress_test.md

 Test 64-bit generators
 ----------------------

 The available random generators output either 32-bits or 64-bits per cycle.

+Any application that supports 64-bit generators and should be tested using the `--raw64` output mode of the `stress` command.
+See the example for running tests using **PractRand** for details.

-The test applications **Dieharder** and **TestU01** require 32-bit input.
+Any application that supports 32-bit generators can be tested using different subsets of the 64-bit output.
+For example the test applications **Dieharder** and **TestU01** require 32-bit input.
 The standard method for a 64-bit generator is to use the upper and then lower 32-bits of each 64-bit output.
 The stress test application has options to use only the upper or the lower 32-bits for testing.
 These can then be bit-reversed or byte-reversed if desired.

 The `list` command can output available generators by provider type.
 For example to output the 64-bit providers to a `rng64.list` file: